rmsk2/X16_mandelbrot/README.md

-This program is a further optimzed version of my [Mandelbrot set viewer for the C64](https://github.com/rmsk2/c64_mandelbrot) that makes use of commander X16 features like:
+This program is a further optimzed version of my [Mandelbrot set viewer for the C64](https://github.com/rmsk2/c64_mandelbrot) that is intended for [Commander X16](https://www.commanderx16.com) and makes use of commander X16 features like:

 - More RAM which offers the possibility to precalculate more stuff
 - More free zero page addresses which allow a broader use of more efficient addressing modes